cormullion/juliamonomaster/website/faq.md

 - there’s much less redundancy in code: when reading prose you’ll find it easy to overlook misspellings and typos, when working with code you’ll want to find the misspellings and typos - you don’t really want your eye to glide smoothly past these

 So I'd argue that making letters easy to distinguish is as important as making them harmoniously consistent.
 A primary goal is to make characters that tend to be similar different.
-For example, the digits 3, 8, and 0 have similar curved tops, so the 3 has a flat-top, and the 0 is more distinctive.
+For example, in some fonts the digits 3, 8, and 0 have similar curved tops, so JuliaMono's 3 has a flat-top, and the 0 is more distinctive.
 The letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
 The asymmetries of characters like B and 8 have been enhanced.
 And so on.

 The shapes aren’t compressed or condensed.
 The glyphs aren’t fashionably thin.
 It might feel quite “airy” because of the generous spacing.
 The punctuation is quite solid and possibly larger than you’d expect (my eyesight is probably poorer than yours!).
 Perhaps it’s not so good for non-code text (do you find this web page difficult to read?).
 One feature of JuliaMono is that there's some variability and inconsistency in the design; this is the result of human inadequacy :)